Marcio Valverde

-Marcio Andre Valverde (born 23 October 1987) is a Peruvian footballer.
+Marcio André Valverde Zamora (born 23 October 1987) is a Peruvian footballer.
 He currently plays for Sport Huancayo in the Torneo Descentralizado.

 Club career

-Valverde made his professional debut in the Torneo Descentralizado on 30 July 2008 with Alianza Atlético against Sport Ancash.
+Valverde made his professional debut in the Torneo Descentralizado on 30 July 2008 with Alianza Atlético against Sport Áncash.

 He participated in the 2009 Copa Sudamericana, finishing the tournament with 3 goals.

 On 18 December 2009 Valverde joined one of the most popular clubs in Peru, Sporting Cristal.
 He signed a two-year contract.

 International career

 On 14 October 2009 he made his national team debut for Peru in a World cup qualifier game against Bolivia, which finished in a 1–0 victory for Peru.
 He came on late in the game for Amilton Prado.

 On 14 November 2009 Valverde played his second game for his national team, which was a friendly match against Honduras in Miami.
 He started and was substituted in the 46th minute for Aldo Corzo.
 The game finished 2–1 in favor of Peru.